Matthias M. Tischler

-Academic studies and professional career
+Academic studies

-Tischler studied classical philology and medieval Latin, medieval and modern history, applied historical sciences and Romance philology at the Universities of Heidelberg and Munich (1989–1995).
-After completing his PhD at Heidelberg in 1998, he became a post-graduate fellow at the German Historical Institute Paris (1998–1999) and at the University of Bamberg (1999–2001), and a scientific assistant, collaborator and lecturer at the Hugo von Sankt Viktor-Institut in Frankfurt and the Goethe University Frankfurt (2001–2009).
+Tischler studied classical philology and medieval Latin, medieval and modern history, applied historical sciences and Romance philology at Heidelberg University and LMU Munich (1989–1995).
+After completing his PhD at Heidelberg University in 1998, he became a post-graduate fellow at the German Historical Institute Paris (1998–1999) and at the University of Bamberg (1999–2001), and a scientific assistant, collaborator and lecturer at the Hugo von Sankt Viktor-Institut in Frankfurt and the Goethe University Frankfurt (2001–2009).
+While in Frankfurt, he studied philosophy and theology (2001–2009) with Rainer Berndt, and Islam and Christian-Muslim Encounters (2003–2005) with Christian Troll.

+Professional career

-While in Frankfurt he studied philosophy and theology (2001–2009) with Rainer Berndt, and Islam and Christian-Muslim Encounters (2003–2005) with Christian Troll.
-After his Dresden habilitation in 2009, he was an associate professor of medieval and transcultural history at the Dresden University of Technology until 2012.
-Since 2013 he has been a research professor of transcultural medieval history at the Institut d'Estudis Medievals (IEM) of the Autonomous University of Barcelona (UAB).
-In the academic year 2014/2015 he was visiting professor at the École Pratique des Hautes Études in Paris.
-In the academic year 2015/2016 he was visiting fellow at the Medieval Institute of the University of Notre Dame, Indiana.
+After his Dresden habilitation in 2009, he was an associate professor of medieval and transcultural history at TU Dresden until 2012.
+Since 2013, he has been a research professor of transcultural medieval history at the Institut d'Estudis Medievals (IEM) of the Autonomous University of Barcelona (UAB).
+In the academic year 2014/2015, he was visiting professor at the École Pratique des Hautes Études in Paris.
+In the academic year 2015/2016, he was visiting fellow at the Medieval Institute of the University of Notre Dame, Indiana.
 In 2016, he accepted the position of a Senior Research Professor of the Catalan Institution for Research and Advanced Studies, Barcelona.
-In spring term 2019 he was a short-term visiting fellow of the Institute for Advanced Study, Princeton.
-In January 2020 he was a senior research fellow at the Herzog August Bibliothek in Wolfenbüttel and in November 2024/February 2025 a senior research fellow at the DFG Center for Advanced Studies "Migration and Mobility in Late Antiquity and the Early Middle Ages" at the University of Tübingen.
-Since spring 2024 he has been a guest professor for research at the Dresden University of Technology.
-Since summer 2020 he has been an elected member of the Academia Europaea.
+In the spring term 2019, he was a short-term visiting fellow of the Institute for Advanced Study, Princeton.
+In January 2020, he was a senior research fellow at the Herzog August Bibliothek in Wolfenbüttel and in November 2024/February 2025 a senior research fellow at the DFG Center for Advanced Studies "Migration and Mobility in Late Antiquity and the Early Middle Ages" at the University of Tübingen.
+Since spring 2024, he has been a guest professor for research at TU Dresden.
+Since summer 2020, he has been an elected member of the Academia Europaea.